MrColeC/Truss/README.md

 </table>
 <br>
 <h5>Examples of how to launch the code:</h5>
+<strong>Note:</strong> The default password for all accounts is "pw".
+This can be changed in the Shiro.ini file inside the source code.
+Also, in that same file, Shiro can be integrated with other authentication systems.<br>
+<strong>Note:</strong> The pre-shared key can be anything you want.
+Longer keys do provide additional security, but keep in mind that the pre-shared key is only used to facilitate the secure negotiation of a new completely random key and will have no lasting impact on the security of the infrastructure.<br>
 <h6>This would launch a server</h6>
 java -Duser=server -Dpass=<i>password</i> -Dkey=<i>pre_shared_key</i> -Dloglevel=info -Dbind=<i>server_port</i> -jar Truss*.jar
 <br>